List of My Husband's Lover characters: Vincent Soriano

 Portrayed by Tom Rodriguez, Vince, called by Eric, Vicente or Vincent is Lally's loving husband.
-He is the only child of prominent couple—Armando, a retired military man and Elaine, a loving yet over-bearing woman.
+He is the only child of prominent couple—Armando, a retired military man and Elaine, a loving yet overbearing woman.
 Vincent is a car enthusiast; he collects and sells luxury cars as his business.

-Rich, handsome and intelligent, Vincent is a "perfect catch" with one flaw – he is a closeted bisexual.
-He fought his bisexual feelings and married Lally to please his parents and society, but he later realizes that he cannot totally forget his love for his high school lover, Eric del Mundo.
+Rich, handsome and intelligent, Vincent is a "perfect catch" with one flaw – he is a closeted gay man.
+He fought his homosexual feelings and married Lally to please his parents and society, but he later realizes that he cannot totally forget his love for his high school lover, Eric del Mundo.

 Recently left ABS CBN, Tom Rodriguez was chosen to portray Vincent Soriano, from many actors who auditioned for the said role.
 Rodriguez had to go through tests before being cast.
 During his audition, he acted one scene—a break-up scene—with Trillo.
 Zapata described Rodriguez as "the perfect Vincent" among the many actors who auditioned for the role, said that "[While] the others treated homosexuality as a disease, Tom interpreted it with so much understanding, and that's what we're looking for."
 Rodriguez described his role as very complex and demanding as the whole conflict of the show lies in his character.
 Rodriguez said, to prepare for the project, he watched gay-themed films like Brokeback Mountain and Love of Siam and talked to people with similar stories.
 He also did research and found out that "homosexual love is not really different from a heterosexual one.
 But of course things are more difficult for them because of all the social biases that exist."

 Rodriguez considers the series as his "biggest break".
 He, likewise, considers it a challenge working with Trillo, with whom he has developed a friendship and considers him (Trillo) as one of the finest actors he has worked with, in the short period that he has been in the limelight.